keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ----

-Show the 3 longest file names of the current directory, with their lengths:
+Show the 3 longest file names of the current directory, with their lengths, in descending order:

 ```
 ➜  ~   ls  | rexe -ms "%Q{[%4d] %s} % [length, self]" | sort -r | head -3
-"
 [  50] Agoda_Booking_ID_9999999 49_–_RECEIPT_enclosed.pdf
 [  40] 679a5c034994544aab4635ecbd50ab73-big.jpg
 [  28] 2018-abc-2019-01-16-2340.zip
 ```

+Notice that when you right align numbers using printf formatting, sorting the lines alphabetically will result in sorting them numerically as well.

 ----

 I was recently asked to provide a schema for the data in my `rock_books` accounting gem. `rock_books` data is intended to be very small in size, and no data base is used.
-Instead, the input data is parsed and reports generated on every run.
+Instead, the input data is parsed on every run, and reports generated on demand.
 However, there are data structures (actually class instances) in memory at runtime, and their classes inherit from `Struct`.
  The definition lines look like this one:

 ```